-4.5 Accessing the build properties for a specific file or project
+4.5 Setting up the compilation tools for a specific build configuration

 The C/C++ Build configuration panels enable you to set up the compilation tools for a specific build configuration, in your project.
 The settings in these panels determine how the compilation tools build an ARM executable image or library.